ENG517/Procedure/RavindranH/p-possytem-generatereport.md

 - **Preparation Time Report** - Provides information on the time taken to prepare each order.

 ### Data Availability
-- ⚠️ **Warning:** An active POS session must be available to generate a report.
+- ⚠️ **Note:** An active POS session must be available to generate a report.

 ### Product Configuration Accuracy
 - Verify if the products are configured with accurate **prices, taxes, and categories**.